cableguy99/docs/docs/wp-and-research/economics-paper.md

 ### Become a Masternode

 Becoming a Masternode is an important signal of long-term support for the Tao platform.
-We would welcome other entities to become a Masternode, to show their support by helping the network, and gradually decentralize the platform governance.
+We would welcome other entities to become Masternodes, to show their support by helping the network, and gradually decentralize the platform governance.

 ### Board of Governors